-Examples: The number of issued certificates confirming the acquisition of specific professional competences, the number of cover letters and CVs prepared by the training participants, the number of textbooks prepared.
+Examples: The number of issued certificates confirming the acquisition of specific professional competences, the number of people who have achieved a certain level of these competences, an increase in the level of social competences according to the selected test, the number of cover letters and CVs prepared by the training participants, the number of textbooks prepared.

-Population - a group (e.g. specific people, organisations, companies, schools, institutions) which is the subject of the researcher's research / object of interest.
+Population - the group of individuals (e.g. specific people, organisations, companies, schools, institutions) that are the subject of the researcher's research / object of interest.